AUTOSHOW -Automakers in China on tenterhooks over fate of key tax break

 A rapid climb in real estate prices has also lessened the

-need for Beijing to stimulate the auto sector to prop up the
+need for government to stimulate the auto sector and prop up the

 economy, analysts say.